-(DISCLAIMER: This tips are not for those who use all organics ingredients, there is several organic market that sells organic produce for a better price than the ones in the supermarket, it will cost you more than 3 millions per month.
+(DISCLAIMER: This tips are not for those who use all organics ingredients, there is several organic market that sells organic produce for a better price than the ones in the supermarket, it will cost you more than 3 million per month.
 Also, I am not a vegetarian, I eat meat or fish every now and then, so conclusions may vary if you are a vegan or a vegetarian).

 There are background stories in that salad bowl.
 Let’s take a deeper look into what we eat and find alternatives behind that green juice and purple smoothies.

-I live in a healthy food Mecca, the destination for people to get raw-food and yoga teacher certification.
+I live in a healthy food Mecca, the destination for people to get raw food and yoga teacher certification.
 Yet, eating a plate of bland and disgraced gado-gado in a restaurant or salad with sesame-soya dressing will cost me around USD5 a bowl including 10% government tax.

 Shall I call it expensive?

-Like everywhere else in the world, ingredients’ cost for restaurant should not be more than 30% of its price per portion.
-The same rule is applied in most of restaurants in Ubud.
+Like everywhere else in the world, ingredients’ cost for a restaurant should not be more than 30% of its price per portion.
+The same rule is applied in most of the restaurants in Ubud.
 Knowing this, you will also have to include salary cost, rental cost and general cost (which also includes, tools cost and external cost) and profit to the price.
 So next time you pay for that salad bowl, remember what you are paying for.